 According to Sun Tzu — Art of War, “If you know the enemy and know yourself, you need not fear the result of a hundred battles.
 If you know yourself but not the enemy, for every victory gained you will also suffer a defeat.
 If you know neither the enemy nor yourself, you will succumb in every battle.”

 Applying Sun Tzu’s insight to an organization, the “know yourself” concept is self-awareness of an organization about its true culture, strengths & weaknesses, and the “enemy” is the competitor.
 There are many tools to address the “know yourself” aspect of an organization, such as ERP systems, Business Analytics Software, etc. But very few tools are available to address the “know the enemy” aspect.
 We believe for organizations to survive and grow, there is a clear need of strong tools specialised in tracking, and analyzing competitors and other market variables.
-Therefore, we built Contify — a curated market intelligence platform.
+Therefore, we built Contify — an AI-enabled market and competitive intelligence platform.

 Traditionally, in an organization, there are a few individuals, a.k.a. leaders, who have spent years and developed a deeper understanding of the industry.
 They have established important personal networks to access the right information.
 These leaders take organizations forward.
 But they also make an organization dependent, which is not good for long-term sustainability.
 Also, time and energy is wasted in building consensus on important topics, because different individuals have different versions of the “true” market conditions — based on different information that they are exposed to.